The person with dementia cannot understand what people say, or explain what he/ she wants

 The video below discusses problems patients may be facing while communicating and suggests strategies and tips that family caregivers can use to make communication easier and more effective.
 The video uses pictures and sketches to explain the suggestions, and is available in English and Hindi.

 View the English video below.
-If the video player does not load, you can view it directly on Youtube by clicking here.
+If the video player does not load, you can view the English video on Youtube.

-The Hindi video is available at this link: Hindi: Dementia aur Baatcheet
+The Hindi video is available at this link: Hindi video: Dementia aur Baatcheet

 - Remind yourself that this person has a genuine problem in understanding you, and in telling what he/ she wants